A boarding experience that’s homelier, cosier, friendlier.

 - Boarders have access to an Academic Boarding Coordinator who manages the tutors and senior staff to assist during prep times.

-- There is a liaison between the day school, boarding students and home to ensure that strong links are established and parents kept informed.
+- There is a liaison between the day school, boarding students, and home to ensure that strong links are established and parents are kept informed.

 - After-hours support from teaching staff contributes significantly to lifting and sustaining the academic progress of each girl.